sruthisreenivasan/Fintech-Crime-Detection/README.md

-📊 Exploring Crime in Relation to Income and Population in London (2016–2019)
+📊 Exploring Crime in Relation to Income and Population in London (2016–2019) using ETL Process

 This project investigates the relationship between crime rates, population density, and income across various boroughs in London using data from 2016 to 2019.
 The objective is to identify patterns that can inform more effective crime prevention strategies and public safety policies.